-For purposes of the statement of cash flows, the Organization considers all cash funds, cash bank accounts and highly liquid debt instruments with an original maturity when purchased of 3 months or less to be cash and cash equivalents.
+For purposes of the statement of cash flows, the Organization considers all cash funds, cash bank accounts and highly liquid debt instruments with an original maturity when purchased of three months or less to be cash and cash equivalents.
 The cash accounts are held primarily by financial institutions and at times may exceed amounts that are federally insured.
-Cash balances exceed federally insured limits at June 30, 2013 by approximately \$85,800.
+Cash balances are federally insured at June 30, 2014.